Cas Russell (Russell's Attic) Series

 Reviewed by Galen Strickland

 I received a free e-book of this title from Net Galley in exchange for an honest review.
 Zero Sum Game will be published in hardcover and all e-book formats on Oct.
 2, 2018.
-However, is not a new book, but it has been edited from the original self-published title from 2014.
+However, it's not a new book, but it has been edited from the original self-published title from 2014.
 Tor Books has acquired the rights to it and its sequels.
-The first book can still be purchased as a used paperback through Amazon (searchable through link on the title), but the sequels might have only been offered digitally, or else Tor has been effective in recalling all copies so as not to harm sales for the forthcoming releases.
-They don't come up in a search at bookfinder.com, and the only copies of this title they show are current ebay listings for ARCs of the new edition.
-I hope to continue with this series in the future, but I haven't included the later books above since it is possible titles might change.
+You can still find used copies of the first version, but usually at a steep price.
+I haven't found any of the sequels so they may have only been offered digitally, or else Tor has been effective in recalling all copies so as not to harm sales for the forthcoming releases.
+I definitely want to continue with this series in the future, but at this time I'm not sure if the titles of later books might change from the originals.
 You can get more info on the author's website.
+[EDIT: Now the author confirms different titles and continuity.]

 Cas is hired by Dawna Polk to rescue her sister, Courtney, who has gotten involved with drug runners.
 An associate of Cas's, whom she frequently has to say is not her friend but she trusts him, supposedly referred Dawna to her.
 When she finds the sister she is surprised to find that associate, Rio, embedded with the gang for one of his own investigations.
-She is confused as to why he couldn't have saved Courtney himself, but later learns he was there for other reasons and had no idea who she was.
-So who referred her to Dawna if not Rio?
+She is confused as to why he couldn't have saved Courtney himself, but later learns he was there for other reasons, had never heard of Dawna and didn't know Courtney by name.
+So who referred Dawna to her if not Rio?
 She does get the girl away from the gang, but finds someone else is on her trail, whom she suspects is a cop.
 Turns out he's a former cop, now a PI.
 Arthur Tresting is working the case from a completely different angle.
 He's after whomever killed his client's husband, a journalist looking into a mysterious organization called Pithica, and his primary suspect had been Courtney.
 Cas and Arthur have several confrontations that almost end in violence, but they eventually begin to work together.
 Then something else happens that causes him to back away from her, thinking she's too dangerous and unpredictable.
 Which she is.
 He's forced to change his mind when she continually saves his life.
 Pithica is not the only unknown factor either, since another group seems to be after them too, people who claim to be government agents but clearly aren't.
 Neither Pithica nor the secret not-government group appear to care about collateral damage.
 Cas, Rio, Tresting, and his colleague, super-hacker Checker, are determined to get to the bottom of the mystery.
 Checker is the only one I'd identify as a 'good' person, all the rest, including Cas, have done and are doing bad things, even if for the right reasons.
-One of them, and I won't identify which one, reminded me of a line from Malcolm Reynolds in a Firefly episode, "Nothing worse than a monster who thinks he's right with God."
+One of them, and I won't identify which, reminded me of a line spoken by Malcolm Reynolds in a Firefly episode: "Nothing worse than a monster who thinks he's right with God."

-I've tried finding out more about S. L. Huang herself, because based on the description on her bibliography page at FantasticFiction she may be as intriguing a person as any of her characters.
-It mentions her math degree, and also that she is a weapons expert and has worked as a professional stuntwoman, although she has no listing at IMDb.
-The only Huang stunt people I could find are all male.
-Perhaps she uses a pseudonym for that work.
+I've searched for more info on S. L. Huang herself, because based on her bibliography page at FantasticFiction she may be as intriguing a person as any of her characters.
+It mentions her math degree, and also that she is a weapons expert and has worked as a professional stuntwoman, although she has no listing at IMDb, and I've scoured the credits of shows she mentions on her bio page.
+Perhaps she uses a pseudonym for that work, or it could be her author name is the pseudonym.
 The book reads like an intense espionage thriller that would be dynamite on the screen, movie or TV, so I wonder if she has also worked on a screenplay of this material.
 It has always been easy for me to visualize from words on the page, and that enhanced my enjoyment.
 The action is intense and fast-paced, the characters intriguing.
 However, some of that is also what limited my overall rating of the book to just 4 stars.
 At times it felt like I actually was watching a new TV series (and I would definitely watch if that happens).
 But certain situations were (almost) predictable, with standard tropes, misdirection, plot beats that would conform to TV norms of climactic scenes cueing a commercial break, even more climactic events signalling the dramatic end of an episode, as well as several cliffhangers at the end of the first season.
 That's only mildly a negative, just an observation, and I did enjoy it a lot, and look forward to more adventures with Cas Russell.
 Recommended.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror book?